botlabs-gg/yagpdb-docs-v2/content/moderation/moderation-overview.md

 ### Mod Channels

 1. **Mod Log** - The mod log is the channel YAGPDB will send log messages to when most moderation commands are used.
-It includes username and user ID of both the moderator, and the moderated user.
-It additionally includes the reason for relevant commands (defaults to `<no reason provided>` when not provided), and a [log](/moderation/logging) of the channel where the command was run.
+Log entries include username and user ID of both the moderator, and the moderated user.
+They additionally include the reason for relevant commands (defaults to `<no reason provided>` when not provided), and a [log](/moderation/logging) of the channel where the command was run.
 2. **Report** - The channel for YAGPDB to send report messages to when users use the report command.
-Similar to the mod log, it includes username and user ID of the user reporting, and the user reported, as well as the reason and message log of the channel.
+Similar to the mod log, report entries include username and user ID of the user reporting, and the user reported, as well as the reason and message log of the channel.
 3. **Moderation DM Error** - The channel where YAGPDB will send error messages from executing template script within [moderation DMs](#moderation-dms).